10 Common SEO Mistakes That Kill Your Rankings

 - Track everything - data drives decisions

 Most of these fixes aren't hard.
 They just require discipline.
 Start with a technical audit.
-Review your content quality.
+Review content quality.
 Check your backlink profile.

 If building quality backlinks feels overwhelming, we can help.
-Revised automates contextual link acquisition from trusted sources, so you can focus on building your product while your domain authority grows.
+Revised automates contextual link acquisition from trusted sources, so you can focus on building your product while domain authority grows.

 Ready to stop making these mistakes?
 Get started with Revised and see how legitimate backlinks can move your rankings.